 - your personal academic skills and professional background

-- The internship is your first year of teaching.
+- The internship is your first full year of teaching at a Mississippi Department of Education (MDE) accredited school (in TMI, that is concurrent with your enrollment in TMI 2).
 Mentoring will be provided during the internship.
-You will be paid based on your bachelor's degree status as a first year teacher.
-The internship period will be provisional based upon successful completion of the school year.
+You will be paid based on your bachelor's degree status as a third-year teacher.
+The license held during the internship is provisional (good only in Mississippi and is non-renewable).

-Note: There is not alternate route for Elementary Education K-3.
-You must complete an approved program in Elementary Education K-3 to earn that license.
+Note: There is no alternate route for Elementary Education for grades 1-3.
+You must complete an approved bachelor’s program in Elementary Education K-3 to earn that endorsement on a license.

 |Teach Mississippi Institute (TMI)– This is the category that contains the TMI Online program.
 Two additional unrelated programs in the state also use the name.